 Here is how I break down FIXED and VARIABLE expenses on my personal budget.
 “Groceries*” has a set amount each month for me and is one of the highest spending categories so I include it on the fixed side.
 If you prefer it in the variable category because the number fluctuates more, then go for it!
 It’s your budget so do whatever works best for you.

 Business – TwTMc

 Shopping (shoes & clothes)

 Entertainment (movies, out with friends, concerts)

-Other (typically chocolate…but also books, FourAll ice cream, random one-off purchases, etc…)
+Other (chocolate, books, FourAll ice cream, one-off purchases, etc…)